dmccarthy6/Tasks/README.md

 ***
 ## About This Project:
 - **Why did I make Tasks?** I wanted a to-do list application that made it easier to stay on top of my tasks (don't we all?).
 I wanted the ability to add items to my calendar which would help me avoid snoozing items until I forgot about them.
-I also built this application to get a deeper dive into Core Data and CloudKit frameworks.
+I also built this application to become more familiar with both the Core Data and CloudKit frameworks.

 - **What have I learned so far?** With this update I refactored almost the entire application to better reflect what I've learned as a developer since I first released Tasks.
   * I have gained a greater understanding of planning out the App architecture and basic functionality from the start!